Best Of Thailand

 First time in Bangkok?
 Find more newbie Bangkok food tips with Travelling Book Junkie

 Yarrowat Market – Chinatown

 Without a doubt, Bangkok’s Chinatown on Yarrowat Road is the best place to visit if you love street food.
 Every Friday and Saturday night the streets are lined with vendors selling everything from grilled squid on a stick to crispy duck and more.
 Look beyond the street vendors and you’ll find an assortment of hole-in-the-wall restaurants cooking up BBQ pork and my personal favourite – steamed buns and dumpling soup.
 We personally prefer to have a roaming dinner rather than choosing one place to eat at.
 Just make your way down the street eating whatever takes your fancy as you go… and trust us, it’s all good!

 For the Vegetarians out there, head to Bangkok around October to catch the During Tesagan Gin Je Festival or Vegetarian Festival (more on this below).
 Many of the streets stalls will be serving up variations of tofu delights, delicious mushroom dishes and more.
 Keep an eye out for the yellow and red flags on the carts and eat to your heart’s content.
 This event is recommended for non-vegetarians too – the food is just that good!

 Follow along with Food, Fun, Travel for more things to do in Bangkok.

 Khao Soi – Curry Noodles

-As a side you’ll also be served pickled mustard greens, shallots, lime, and ground chilies which have been fried in oil, almost like a spicy chilli paste.
+As a side, you’ll also be served pickled mustard greens, shallots, lime, and ground chillies which have been fried in oil, almost like a spicy chilli paste.
 You’re able to add as much or as little of these sides to make your soup just as you like it.